5K+ Adventures 4.8 Avg Eco-Funded

 Location / Where to Meet

 The Eel River Multi-Day starts at Dos Rios, an unincorporated community in Mendocino County, California.
-You'll have the option to meet us there, but we have a shuttle from Arcata, as well as Willits depending on the group's needs.
-We'll coordinate meeting location with you after booking.
+You'll have the option to meet us there if needed, but due to complicated shuttle logistics, meeting us in Arcata or Willits is highly recommended.
+We'll coordinate the meeting location with you after booking.

 Drive times to Dos Rios: